The Theory of Everything – Film Review

 We enter in 1963, where Stephen is studying Cosmology at the University of Cambridge.
 He meets Jane at a party, before escorting her to a Ball, where they get together.
 As the relationship develops, Stephen becomes increasingly unsteady on his feet.
 Soon, a dramatic fall lands him in hospital.
 Stephen is diagnosed with Motor Neurone Disease, a degenerative illness with a 2-year life expectancy.
 Despite this, the couple marry and Jane becomes both wife and carer.
 It is only after the birth of their first two children, and further deterioration to Stephen’s health, that Jane seeks comfort and assistance from recently widowed Choirmaster, Jonathan (Charlie Cox).

-“The strength to draw you in and reduce you to tears”
+“Strength to draw you in and reduce you to tears”

 In-between these scenes, the film explores Hawking’s journey from a socially awkward student, to the completion of his masterpiece, A Brief History of Time.
 In no way does the film ignore Hawking’s professional achievements,.
 Instead they are used as stopgaps for the rest of the story.
 What this creates, is a well-balanced and often gut-wrenching exploration of love.
 Marsh finds equilibrium between romance and science, somehow making both aspects equally interesting.